wesleymeredith/Ames-Housing-Project/README.md

 ## Usage

+## Dependencies
+Ensure you have the following dependencies installed:
+- Sklearn
+- Matplotlib
+- GraphVIZ
+- Pandas
+- NumPy

 ### Data Cleaning
 To clean the data, use the `cleanData.py` script.
 Run it twice, once with `test.csv` and once with `train.csv`.
 Replace the internal variable in the file accordingly.